Construction of Exponential Families from Statistical Manifolds: Main Results

+This result shows that compact statistical manifolds of finite dimension can indeed be realized as statistical models, although it does not provide an explicit form for such an embedding.

 A major challenge in information geometry is to identify which classes of statistical manifolds $(M, g, T)$ arise from an exponential family.
 To date, to the best of our knowledge, this problem remains unsolved.
 We can now state the main result of this paper. \begin{thm} On any compact statistical manifold, there exists a singular foliation whose leaves are Hessian manifolds.
-Every compact, orientable leaf is either a finite quotient of a flat torus (flat) or a mapping torus with periodic glueing map.
-If such a leaf is three-dimensional and non-flat, then all of its Betti numbers are odd, and it arises as a quotient of an exponential family. \end{thm}
+Every compact, orientable leaf is either a finite quotient of a flat torus or a mapping torus with a periodic gluing map.
+If such a leaf is three-dimensional and does not admit any flat metric, then all of its Betti numbers are odd, and it arises as a quotient of an exponential family. \end{thm}